Looking for the Best Surf Style Wakesurf Boards?

 Features:

-The Phase Five Wahoo is a fantastic all-around wakesurf board that the whole family can enjoy, especially larger riders.
-The 53" model comfortably supports up to 200 lbs, while the 56" version is designed for riders up to 250 lbs.
+The Phase Five Wahoo is an outstanding all-around wakesurf board designed for riders of all sizes, making it perfect for families.
+The 53" model supports up to 200 lbs, while the 56" version accommodates riders up to 250 lbs with ease.

-The added volume in the hips and tail gives the Wahoo impressive lift and drive, allowing riders to transition smoothly from heel-side to toe-side.
-Whether carving turns or performing tricks, the Wahoo delivers consistent, fluid performance.
+Extra volume in the hips and tail provides excellent lift and drive, allowing smooth transitions from heel-side to toe-side.
+Whether carving turns or hitting tricks, the Wahoo delivers fluid, consistent performance.

-Constructed with an EPS foam core, carbon fiber reinforcements, and Tough Glass lamination, this board offers excellent durability and stiffness for long-lasting use.
+Built with an EPS foam core, carbon fiber reinforcements, and Tough Glass lamination, the Wahoo offers durability and stiffness that can withstand years of use.

 Pros of this Board